Learn how to make a pillowcase for your bed with any fabric! It’s actually very easy. Great beginner project.

 How to Make a Pillowcase

 Quick note: The measurements below are for a standard size pillowcase.
 If you want to make a queen or king size pillowcase instead, the measurement will vary slightly, but the adjustments will be minor.
-See below measurement suggestions in step one for different pillowcase sizes.

 1. Cutting your fabric.